pelavarre/like-py-xlsx/README.md

 We can crowd-source translations of the Python libraries for working with bools, chars, ints, floats, strings, lists, dicts, and so on and on

-We can drop copies of these Define Name Lambda Let things into a small Xlsx, download and go
+We can drop copies of these Define Name Lambda Let things into a small Xlsx, download and go (or has Microsoft even opened up web spaces somewhere, as welcoming as Google Sheets?)

 You can start with a copy of our small Xlsx, add what else you please, and all along the way think in Python but write in Excel